Can you use an eportfolio to deliver the new apprenticeship standards?

 Eportfolios have had to change.

-At OneFile, we’ve upgraded our learning software and added 2 new features – our VLE and learning journal.
-It’s no longer just an eportfolio, it’s an all-in-one learning software with everything you need to deliver the new apprenticeship standards.
+At OneFile, we’ve upgraded our learning software and added tons of new features to help you deliver apprenticeship standards.
+It’s no longer just an eportfolio, it’s a complete apprenticeship software with everything you need to deliver the new standards.

 Our qualification specialists build bespoke learning aims in house, so you can customise your standards.

-OneFile still has a trusty eportfolio with a built-in reporting suite, assessment plan templates, off-the-job training tracker, and offline app.
-It has all the features you need for apprenticeships, plus a whole ton of added extras – everything you need to deliver outstanding apprenticeship standards.
+OneFile still has a trusty eportfolio with a built-in reporting suite, teaching and learning plan templates, off-the-job training tracker, and offline app.
+It has all the features you needed for apprenticeship frameworks, plus a whole ton of added extras – everything you need to deliver outstanding apprenticeship standards.

-These are just some of the features we’ve built so OneFile can deliver the new apprenticeship standards.
+These are just some of the features we’ve built so everyone can use OneFile to deliver apprenticeship standards.
 To find out exactly what you need from a learning software to deliver the new apprenticeship standards, download our free checklist.

 This article includes research and opinion sourced by OneFile at the time of publication.
 Things may have changed since then,